1991MelJ/Open-Notebook-/Final Project/Working on Final Project- Voyant and Topic Modelling.md

 ![Final Voyant Results](Voyant final results 2016-04-05 at 4.29.27 PM.png)

 I also fed my data into Topic Modeling.
 My files for the output are [output_csv](https://github.com/1991MelJ/Open-Notebook-/tree/master/Final%20Project/output_csv) and [output_html](https://github.com/1991MelJ/Open-Notebook-/tree/master/Final%20Project/output_html).
 This is a browser-based way of navigating my topics and document, I can input this into a spreadsheet for visualization.
 I will try this in Overview because it may have been giving me an issue for the same reason Voyant was, so this way my data is already sorted and I applied stop words.

+I added a new theme to my final project blog, hopefully this will work for me.
+The site is here: http://final-project.theproudhistorynerd.com/